SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: smashtag, sptag, settag

 - **%tempmute** `<@member> <time> <reason>`
-  - Info: **Moderator only.** Mutes a Member in both servers for the specified time, in a format with a number and the duration.
+  - Info: **Slash version available.
+Moderator only.** Mutes a Member in both servers for the specified time, in a format with a number and the duration.
 Do not use spaces inbetween multiple times.
 Minimum time is 30 seconds, maximum is 1 day.
 Mention the Member or use Member ID.
 The reason will get DM'd to the muted person, if the bot can DM the Member.
   - Example: `%tempmute @ExampleUser 12h30mins what an idiot`

 - **%tictactoe** `<@member>`